MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 #### 1. Motors
 Transmitting messages to control the motors
 - CAN Protocol: CAN Bus 2.0B a baud rate @ 1Mbps
 - Identifier CAN ID: Each motor needs a unique ID which can be set using CubeMars - Upper Computer software.
 Note that using this software requires UART-USB connection.
-Instructions are available in the “motor documentation”.
+Instructions are available in [DS-CubeMars-AK10-9].
 These IDs should be specified in “motor_ws/s_robot/utils/motor/motors.py”.
 - Identifier: Control Mode ID + Driver ID
 - Frame Type: 29-bit Extended format
 - Frame Format: DATA